jestercruz/GroceryTracking/README.md

 ## **Reflection**

 ### **What problem was this project solving?**
-This project was designed to help a small grocery store analyze their inventory data by calculating item frequencies.
+This project was designed to help a small grocery store analyze its inventory data by calculating item frequencies.
 It automates tracking which items were purchased most frequently, allowing store owners to make data-driven decisions about stock management.
-Additionally, the program provides text-based visualizations, such as histograms, making the data easier to interpret or make comparisons.
+The program provides text-based visualization, making the data easier to interpret.

 ### **What did you do particularly well?**
 I excelled in making the program modular and maintainable by separating the logic into multiple files (`ItemFrequency.h`, `ItemFrequency.cpp`, and `main.cpp`).
 This approach improves readability and allows future developers to easily navigate and extend the project.
-I also incorporated input validation and case-insensitive handling to enhance user experience and program robustness.
+I also incorporated input validation and case-insensitive handling to enhance user experience.

 ### **Where could you enhance your code?**
 While the program is functional, there are areas where it could be improved:
 1. **Efficiency**:
    - The current implementation reads the input file sequentially.
 Adding a caching mechanism could improve performance for larger datasets.
 2. **Security**:
    - The program assumes the input file is formatted correctly.
-Adding error handling for malformed files or invalid data would make it more secure.
+Adding error handling for incorrectly formatted files or invalid data would make it more secure.
 3. **Expandability**:
    - The histogram feature could be enhanced with graphical output using a library like `matplotlib-cpp` or integrating with a GUI framework for a richer user experience.

 These improvements would make the program faster, safer, and more user-friendly.

 ### **Which pieces of the code were most challenging, and how did you overcome them?**
-The most challenging part of the project was implementing case-insensitive search and ensuring the program stored both lowercase keys for matching and original capitalization for display.
+The most challenging part of the project was implementing a case-insensitive search while ensuring the data's original capitalization.
 To overcome this, I used a combination of STL `std::map` for efficient lookups and the `std::transform` function for string manipulation.
-Online resources, such as C++ documentation and forums like Stack Overflow, were very helpful in understanding best practices for case handling.
+Online resources, such as C++ documentation and forums like Stack Overflow, were very helpful in finding examples for case handling.

 ### **What tools or resources are you adding to your support network?**
 - **Documentation**: The C++ Standard Library reference documentation became a go-to resource for STL usage.
 - **Communities**: Stack Overflow discussion forums provided solutions for a lot of the programming challenges.
-- **Local Tools**: I’m now using Visual Studio Code with Markdown Preview extensions for documenting projects and Visual Studio to actually write and debug the code.
+- **Local Tools**: I’m now using Visual Studio Code with Markdown Preview extensions to document projects and Visual Studio to write and debug C++ code.

 ### **What skills from this project are transferable to other projects or coursework?**
-- **Modular Design**: Dividing code into separate files and classes will be useful for larger-scale projects.
+- **Modular Design**: Dividing code into separate files for classes will be useful for larger-scale projects.
 - **Input Validation**: Implementing user input validation ensures robustness and user-friendliness.
 - **File I/O Handling**: Reading from and writing to files is a common requirement in software development, and this project honed my skills in handling file operations.